Follow the process of how a WBC becomes an insightful dot plot with the next level veterinary haematology analyserRead More

 Our histological examination demonstrated viral inclusions in multiple tissues; most notably, within epithelial cells of the respiratory tract and salivary glands.

 After this discovery it was a top priority for us to develop accurate assays to detect this specific virus.
-Dr. Bob Livingston along with Dr. Matt Myles were leading the research teams who developed and validated these new PCR and serology assays for the novel Rat polyomavirus 2 (RatPyV2).
+The research teams developed and validated these new PCR and serology assays for the novel Rat polyomavirus 2 (RatPyV2).

 What is the disease expression?